wizardsoftheweb/daily-programmer-cli-go/README.md

 This project aims to set up some organization and flow around using [r/DailyProgrammer](https://old.reddit.com/r/dailyprogrammer).

 The problems from r/DailyProgrammer are useful demonstrations of coding skills and, over time, lend themselves to (semi?) useful code samples.
-Socializing solutions and tracking progress is annoying through reddit but much easier through `git` and, by extension, GitHub.
+Socializing solutions and tracking progress is annoying through reddit but much easier through VCS.
+For now, the project only supports GitHub.

 This repo (at V1 or later) provides a tool that does the following things: